 What is an employee handbook?

-> Employee handbook (also know as employee manual or staff handbook) is a document which defines a company’s key policies and procedures and outlines its company culture.
+Employee handbook (also known as employee manual or staff handbook) is a document that defines a company’s key policies and procedures and outlines its company culture.

-> Why should you have an employee handbook?
+Why should you have an employee handbook?

 First of all, you need to know that you are not legally obliged to have an employee handbook.
 There is no law requiring companies of any size to have an employee handbook.